revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

-> lambda is used to implemnet functional Interface( an interface with single abstract method), before lambda was interoduced, one as to use anonymous inner class to implement functional interfcae. lambda expressions made it simple, concise and redable.
+> lambda is used to implement a functional Interface( an interface with a single abstract method), before lambda was introduced, one has to use an anonymous inner class to implement the functional interface. lambda expressions made it simple, concise and readable.
 </details>